jamcha-aa/compatible-novels/en/article/README.md

 "What a thing," you screamed.
 "I understand the problem with universal translators.
 It takes a lot of training to use this tool."

-"That's right," the turtle said, turning off the screen.
+"That's right," said the turtle, turning off the screen.
 "That is ..."

-"Okay, I will learn the appropriate language for translators," you tapped your chest.
+"Okay, I will learn the appropriate language for translators," you said by tapping on the chest.

 "Hmmm?"
 Your words surprised the turtle to stretch more than it could.